Dr. Susan Love Foundation for Breast Cancer Research Appoints Noted Nonprofit Leader Christopher Clinton Conway as Chief Executive Officer

 ENCINO, CA, April 9, 2019 – Following an extensive nationwide search, Dr. Susan Love Foundation for Breast Cancer Research (DSLRF) announced today that Christopher Clinton Conway has joined the foundation as Chief Executive Officer.

-“Christopher is a bold thinker who comes to the Foundation with incredible experience leading organizations in the healthcare, research and patient advocacy space,” said Dr. Susan Love, Chief Visionary Officer of Dr. Susan Love Foundation for Breast Cancer Research.
+“Christopher is a bold thinker who comes to the Foundation with incredible experience leading organizations in the healthcare, research, and patient advocacy space,” said Dr. Susan Love, Founder and Chief Visionary Officer of Dr. Susan Love Foundation for Breast Cancer Research.
 “His skills, expertise and energy are matched only by his passion for this cause, making Christopher the right leader at the right time for the Foundation.
 I can’t wait to partner with him to take our efforts in the fight against breast cancer to the next level.”

 Christopher Clinton Conway is an accomplished and globally engaged nonprofit leader serving iconic nonprofit institutions and high-net-worth individuals in pursuit of meaningful impact and lasting change.
 Mr. Conway launched his career assisting Former U.S. President Jimmy Carter and First Lady Rosalynn Carter to pursue an innovative global health agenda at The Carter Center of Emory University and has built his practice as a fundraiser and legal advisor across healthcare, international development, and high profile cultural nonprofits.
 Immediate past President & Executive Director of The Joffrey Ballet, Mr. Conway also held key development positions at the Los Angeles County Museum of Art (LACMA), and, most recently, with the internationally renowned Doheny Eye Institute in forging a new, strategic affiliation with the University of California, Los Angeles (UCLA).